Updated on November 26th, 2019 by Eli Inkrot

 - 2007 earnings-per-share of $8.07

 - 2008 earnings-per-share of $7.72 (-4.3% decrease)

 - 2009 earnings-per-share of $8.17 (5.8% increase)

 Although Chubb didn’t see quite as severe profit declines as many other financial firms, earnings-per-share did experience some variability.
-As noted above, earnings-per-share results for 2017 were not much higher than 2008’s total.
 However, Chubb remained highly profitable during the Great Recession, which allowed it to continue raising its dividend even through the steep economic downturn.
-You can view a detailed analysis on Chubb’s dividend safety in the following video:

-While earnings-per-share haven’t grown much in the last decade, the company’s book value has increased every year since 2008.
-The only exception was 2015.
-We expect that book value will continue to grow in the coming years, but at the slightly slower than average rate of 8% per year.
+While earnings-per-share haven’t grown much in the last decade, the company’s book value has increased nearly each and every year, with the only exception being 2015.
+We expect that book value will continue to grow in the coming years, but at a slightly slower pace than its 8.7% annual average rate.

 Valuation & Expected Returns

 We believe that valuing Chubb solely through the lens of earnings-per-share does not paint the full picture of the company’s worth.
-In addition to earnings-per-share, investors should also consider book value per share when performing valuation on insurance companies.
+In addition to earnings-per-share, investors should also consider book value per share when thinking about the valuation of insurance companies.

-When using expected book value of $115 for 2018, Chubb has price-to-book ratio of 1.15.
 The stock has an average price-to-book ratio of 1.06 over the last decade.
-If shares were to revert to this average value by 2023, investors would see total returns reduced by 1.6% per year.
+If shares were to revert to this average value by 2024, investors would see total returns reduced by nearly -3% per year.